Zanduz/containers-workshop/README.md

 4. List all images in your local registry again.
 What do you see?
 5. Remove the older version from your local registry again.
 6. Tag the image you built in the previous exercise with a tag of your choice.
-7. Push your image to ... #TODO
+7. List all images in your local registry again.
+What do you see now?

 ### Exercise 4: Docker Compose